 Citizen initiative was instituted, permitting French nationals to propose, according to strict procedures, an individual whom they consider meritorious and who has not previously come to the ministers’ attention.

-In 2017, the national Orders reform leads to a reduction of people awarded and reaffirms the principles of universal recognition and individual merit of the Legion of Honor.
+In 2017, the national Orders reform reaffirms the principles of universal recognition and individual merit of the Legion of Honor and leads to a reduction of people awarded.